 Although the Identifier Type Code component is required, it is not a part of the actual identifier.
 Rather, it is metadata about the identifier.
 The ID Number and Assigning Authority component, together, constitute the actual identifier.
 The reason for this requirement is to promote forward compatibility with HL7 Version 3 identifiers, where there is no concept of identifier type codes.

-Conformance Statement: LRI-NG Profile

-LRI-CX.b-1: The CX.4 (Assigning Authority) SHALL use the HD-NG datatype definition.